XI. THE POETRY OF SPENSER

 After a lapse of almost two centuries we reach the first English major poet since Chaucer.
 Edmund Spenser (1552-99) was born in London, and was related to the great family of his name.
 At Cambridge he not only wrote his earliest sonnets, but came under three profound influences.
-The first was his frienship with Gabriel Harvey, a powerful and controversial scholar, to whom justice has yet to be done.
-The second was the refined and cultured "Puritanism", which, like that of Milton, was a revolt from coarseness and materialism in life and in religion.
-The third was the study of Platonic philosophy—not the Christianized neo-Platonism of the Reformers, but the pure Platonism of the Timaeus and the Symposium.
+The first was his friendship with Gabriel Harvey, a powerful and controversial scholar, to whom justice has yet to be done.
+The second was teh refined and cultured "Puritanism", which, like that of Milton, was a revolt from coarseness and materialism in life and in religion.
+The third was the study of Platonic philosophy—not the Christianized neo-Platonism of the first Reformers, but the pure Platonism of the Timaeus and the Symposium.
 To the imagination of Spenser this proved exceedingly congenial, and confirmed him in his allegorical habit of conception and expression.
 His early Hymnes, the first in honour of Love, the second in honour of Beautie, though not published till 1596 (Foure Hymnes made by Edm.
 Spenser), were inspired by his first experience of love, and written in the spirit of Plato.

 From the pastoral Spenser proceeded naturally to romance.
-In 1580 he went to Ireland as secretary to the Lord Deputy, and there at Kilcolman Castle he continued his Faerie Queene, the first three books of which were published in 1590 on his return to England.
+In 1580 he went to ireland as secretary to the Lord Deputy, and there at Kilcolman Castle he continued his Faerie Queene, the first three books of which were published in 1590 on his return to England.
 As, in any creative sense, the poem shows no progress, but is at the end what it was in the beginning, some consideration of it may be given at once.
 The poem, as planned in twelve books, was never completed.
 Spenser himself has clearly stated his own intentions in the prefatory letter addressed to Ralegh, and to this the reader is referred.
 Like other great poets he felt himself called to teach; and desiring to set forth a picture of a perfect knight, he chose King Arthur as hero, rather than any person of his own time.
 Further, he desired to glorify his own dear country and its "most royal Queen".
 In much of his intention he was successful, but he was not completely successful.
 Spenser failed because he refused to follow his natural instinct for allegory and romance, the forms that most readily released his creative powers—in The Allegory of Love (1936) C. S. Lewis traced their history from Le Roman de la Rose—but turned aside to be instructive, and, in seeking to make the allegory edifying, forgot to tell the story.
-But if an allegory does not survive as a story, it does not survive as an allegory.
-The Pilgrim's Progress [by John Bunyan] is, first of all, an excellent story; The Faerie Queene is not.
+But if an allegory does not survive as a stroy, it does not survive as an allegory.
+[John Bunyan's] The Pilgrim's Progress is, first of all, an excellent story; The Faerie Queene is not.
 Like every great poem, The Faerie Queene is entitled to its own imaginative life; but it must continue to be true to that life.
 Spenser, to use a common phrase, lets us down, when we are left wondering whether the false Duessa is a poetical character, or Theological Falsehood, or Mary Queen of Scots.
 He tried to do too many things at once; and, in elaborating intellectually the allegorical plot he has confused the imaginative substance of the poetic narrative.
 Homer, says Aristotle, tells lies as he ought; that is, he makes us believe his stories.
-Spenser tried to tell his lies while clingling to a disabling kind of truth; and so he does not convince his readers.
-Thus it is neither as an allegorist not as a narrator that the author of The Faeire Queene holds his place.
-He lives us an exquisite word-painter of widely differing scenes, and as supreme poet-musician using with unrivalled skill a noble stanza of his own invention, unparalleled in any other language.
+Spenser tried to tell his lies while clinging to a disabling kind of truth; and so he does not convince his readers.
+Thus it is neither as an allegorist nor as a narrator that the author of The Faerie Queene holds his place.
+He lives as an exquisite word-painter of widely differing scenes, and as supreme poet-musician using with unrivalled skill a noble stanza of his invention, unparalleled in any other language [the Spenserian stanza].